 Winter-time in Springfield Ohio exhibit extremes in weather conditions;

 perfect for solar and wind testing.

-One day it's
+One day it's 60 degrees and sunny,

 then another day it's 20+ mph blustery winds.

 finally coming to a close.

 Then I woke up.